Research

 Multiscale Microstructural Brain Imaging

-Our lab is interested in applying optical imaging for microstructural imaging of the brain.
+Our team is interested in applying multi-scale imaging for microstructural imaging of the brain.
 This has applications ranging from basic science to understand fiber tracts in the brain, to clinical application such as surgical guidance.
 We aim to implement polarization imaging for assessment of cellular structure, anisotropy, and plaque content in brain tissues, and combine this with diffusion MRI to yield multiscale information.